hacknlove/onGet/README.md

 const unsubscribe = onGet(url, callback);
 ```

+If you use `useOnGet` you do not need to worry about unsubscribe.

 ## API

 ### onGet(url, callback, options) => function
 It starts a subscription for the `url` that calls `callback` each time the state of the `url` changes.
-It returns an `unsuscribe` function.
+It returns an `unsubscribe` function.

 The callback is called with the state of the url as the only parameter.